Malcolm Davis, Artist, Papers A&M 4263

 Though born in Newport News, Virginia, Davis spent much of his life in Washington, D.C. and kept his studio and kiln in Tallmansville, West Virginia.

-[This note based upon contents of funeral program in this collection.]
+[This note is based upon contents of a funeral program in this collection.]

 Scope and Contents